 - Maintain a facility that generates U-Th-Pb ages and Hf isotope ratios of the best precision and accuracy available from a Laser-Ablation Multicollector ICP Mass Spectrometer.

 - Provide opportunities for researchers from around the world (and especially NSF-supported scientists) to use our instruments and expertise to address geologic problems.

 - Push the development of new applications of laser ablation ICP mass spectrometry.

-The main instrument utilized at the Arizona
+The main instruments utilized at the Arizona

 LaserChron Center include a Nu Plasma multicollector ICPMS, a Thermo Element2 single-collector ICPMS, two Photon Machines Analyte G2 excimer lasers, and a Hitachi 3400N SEM, all of which are dedicated to ALC research.
 These instruments were acquired with support from the University of Arizona, the National Science Foundation, and ExxonMobil Upstream Research.

 Please contact Mark Pecha (firstname.lastname@example.org), manager of the ALC, for information about analytical methods, schedules, costs, letters of collaboration, etc.